 2. The biggest company may not necessarily offer the best deal

 As can be seen from the analysis above, although a company may lay claim to superlatives like ‘biggest’ in their sales pitches, this does not mean that they offer the best value.
 In fact, according to the MassCEC’s data, NSL’s prices have actually increased slightly in 2014 as compared to 2013–even as the average prices offered by other solar installers have fallen dramatically.

 The fact that a company charging significantly more than the competition for a similar product managed to grab such a large share of Massachusetts’ solar market could be a simple testament to the power of their marketing and sales and potentially exclusive access to prospective consumers, and does not necessarily reflect better value they offer.
 In fact, the company may be recommended by your local town or city for those considering going solar.
 Could it be that many of NSL’s Mass customers may have decided on a different solar installer if they had been aware of other options and lower prices?

 3. Different products for different people

 Just as a Porsches aren’t the right choice for everyone in the market for a car, neither does everyone need the most expensive solar PV equipment.
 There are different solar panels and solar inverters for different needs.
 For the price-conscious, value-oriented consumers, it is possible to save thousands simply by opting for standard solar panels instead of a premium top-of-the-line brand.
 There are over 25 high quality solar panel brands competing for your business.
-You can check the EnergySage Solar Buyers Guide to see how they stack up in terms of quality, performance and warranty and how to select and evaluate solar installers.

 Note: Please send us a note at: hello@EnergySage.com if you would like to see our detailed analysis of the Massachusetts solar prices.